-F. Deferred Outflows/Inflows of Resources
+11. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Commission does not have any deferred outflows of resources as of June 30, 2014.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+For the New River Valley Regional Commission, deferred outflows represent contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year.
+For more detailed information on these items, refer to the pension note, herein.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Commission does not have any deferred inflows of resources as of June 30, 2014.
+Certain items related to the measurement of the net pension liability are reported as deferred inflows of resources.
+These include differences between expected and actual experience, changes in assumptions, and the net difference between projected and actual earnings on pension plan investments.
+For more detailed information on these items, refer to the pension note, herein.